China's Real Estate Bubble

 myself away from Betty's coffee stall, the Pro Mujer

 offices in £1 Alto were already a hive of activity.
-I found it hard not to be
+I

-impressed by the sight of dozens of Bolivian women, nearly all in traditional
+found it hard not to be impressed by the sight of dozens of Bolivian women,

-costume (each with a miniature bowler hat, pinned at a jaunty angle), lining up
+nearly all in traditional costume (each with a miniature bowler hat, pinned at

-to make their regular loan payments.
-As they told stories about their
+a jaunty angle), lining up to make their regular loan payments.
+As they told

-catchphrase from 'As safe as houses' to 'As safe as housewives'.
-For what I saw
+change an age-old catchphrase from 'As safe as houses' to 'As safe as housewives'.

-in Bolivia has its equivalents in poor countries all over the world, from the
+For what I saw in Bolivia has its equivalents in poor countries all over the

-slums of Nairobi to the villages of Andhra Pradesh in India.
-And not only in
+world, from the slums of Nairobi to the villages of Andhra Pradesh in India.

-the developing world.
-Microfinance can also work in enclaves of poverty in the
+And not only in the developing world.
+Microfinance can also work in enclaves of

-a whole network of lending agencies called credit unions has been set up as an
+Glasgow, where a whole network of lending agencies called credit unions has

-antidote to predatory lending by loan sharks (of the sort we encountered in
+been set up as an antidote to predatory lending by loan sharks (of the sort we

-loans are local women.
+recipients of loans are local women.
 In both £1 Alto and Castlemilk

 I heard how men were much more likely to spend their wages in the pub or the